The erosion calculator was devised in an original form in 2012 as an aid to ongoing studies of the East Yorkshire coast.

 erosion-calculator > erosion-calculator.exe

-A desktop icon can be created by right-clicking the second .exe file:
+A desktop icon can be created by right-clicking the latter .exe file:

 Send to > Desktop (create shorcut)